Category: Company with less than 50 employees

-Why is turnover at Pet World high the first few weeks and so extremely low later?
+Why is turnover at Pet World so low?

 The PW experience is just as amazing for employees as the public.
 The opportunities for resume building and career preparation are endless.
 But working at Pet World is not for everyone.
 This job is very difficult and it must come at the right time in your life.
 It's a great job for people who can afford to work for minimal wages and are truly passionate about pets and education.
 Because we do rescue work, adoption, rehoming, and set the standard for all pet stores in Kansas, serving as a training site for new state inspectors, employees have a lot of responsibilities and pressure.
 Expectations are high and the job is never easy.
-The first two weeks are the hardest and that's when new hires tend to terminate.
-Technically, our turnover rate is high the first month, but, for those who succeed beyond that first month, the job usually turns into something very special and rewarding.
+The first two weeks are the hardest and, honestly, that's when new hires tend to terminate.
+Technically, our turnover rate is high the first month, but, for those who succeed beyond that first month, the job usually turns into something very special and rewarding that lasts.
 Most employees complete about four years, progressing much like college students - freshman, sophomore, junior, senior - then spend their last year preparing for their career jobs.
 They usually don't leave Pet World until they experience a major life change.
 Average employment at Pet World lasts four to five years, although some start young and stay much longer.

 Is getting a job at Pet World in Lawrence as tough as people say?
 Why?